Critical energy landscape of linear soft spheres

-We conclude by noting that while increasing the packing fraction, the fraction of overlaps displays a plateau around $\varphi\sim 1.5$.
+We conclude by noting that while increasing the packing fraction, the fraction of overlaps displays {an inflection point around $\phi\sim 1.2$}.
 We empirically observe that at the same point the overlap network seems to undergo to a kind of percolation transition whose nature and properties are left for future investigations.